stephenmcd/filebrowser-safe/README.rst

 Overview
 ========

-filebrowser_safe was created to provide a snapshot of the `FileBrowser asset manager <http://code.google.com/p/django-filebrowser/>`_ for `Django <http://www.djangoproject.com/>`_, to be referenced as a dependency for the `Mezzanine CMS for Django <http://mezzanine.jupo.org/>`_.
+filebrowser_safe is a permanent fork of
+`FileBrowser asset manager <http://code.google.com/p/django-filebrowser/>`_ for `Django <http://www.djangoproject.com/>`_, to be referenced as a dependency for the `Mezzanine CMS for Django <http://mezzanine.jupo.org/>`_.